-This case has all black exterior and also all black interior--nothing fancy.
+This case has an all-black exterior and also an all-black interior–nothing fancy.
 The front face is meshed with the power and reset buttons uniquely positioned.
-It only comes with one cooling fan that is preinstalled in the rear and also has nice blue LED's.
-So let's see how this budget (use the price comparison button above for latest prices) case held up in our tests.
+It only comes with one cooling fan that is preinstalled in the rear and also has a nice blue LED’s.
+So let’s see how this budget case held up in our tests.

-There are two USB, an audio and a mic port on the front panel for easy access.
+There are two USB, audio, and a mic port on the front panel for easy access.
 The power and the reset buttons are also located on the right side of the front panel.
-The power button itself has blue LED while the hard drive LED is on the opposite side on something that looks like the power button--but it's not.
-It's fake, but helps make the case look better.
+The power button itself has a blue LED while the hard drive LED is on the opposite side on something that looks like the power button–but it’s not.
+It’s fake but helps make the case look better.
 The front panel also easily comes off easily when you need to pop-out the covers for each optical drive bay.
 There are a total of five drive bays that you can use on the front.
-The very last one can be used for a floppy drive or card reader type of drives (2.5").
+The very last one can be used for a floppy drive or card reader type of drives (2.5″).

-Like I said, the inside of the case is also black.
-There is a small plastic window (right where you CPU heatsink would be) on the side so you can see inside.
-Under that are predrilled holes for an additional fan (to cool your VGA card) if you wish to install one.
+As I said, the inside of the case is also black.
+There is a small plastic window (right where you CPU heat-sink would be) on the side so you can see inside.
+Under that are pre-drilled holes for an additional fan (to cool your VGA card) if you wish to install one.
 There is a 120mm fan in the rear that pushes hot air out.
 There is a lot of room for additional fans to upgrade the cooling system.
-Thermaltake could have included some fans in the package, but this is a budget case so that's not a big deal.
-There is space on front of the drive cage where you can install a fan to intake air to cool the HDD's.
+Thermaltake could have included some fans in the package, but this is a budget case so that’s not a big deal.
+There is space in front of the drive cage where you can install a fan to intake air to cool the HDDs.
 There are also allocated spots for additional fans on top and so on.

-Since this is a small budget case, there really isn't a drive case technically, but you do have the regular place to screw in the drives.
-You can install four hard drives which is way enough.
-It also sports five elevated screw holes for the motherboard, so you don't need to screw in any more stand-off's (besides the two or three already on there).
+Since this is a small budget case, there really isn’t a drive case technically, but you do have the regular place to screw in the drives.
+You can install four hard drives which are way enough.
+It also sports five elevated screw holes for the motherboard, so you don’t need to screw in any more stand-off’s (besides the two or three already on there).
 All of the slot covers that also have holes in them and are held in place with screws.
-Basically, this case is full of holes in a good way that enables better air flow.
+Basically, this case is full of holes in a good way that enables better airflow.
 The one thing that I liked the most about this case is the easy install lock devices that you can use to install HDD or optical drives.
-You don't need screws any more.
+You don’t need screws anymore.